matwilso/matwilso.github.io/_posts/gpt-sim.md

 ever encounter in a lifetime, with more memory and much higher accuracy representations.

 For example, such brains may be able to predict things like the precise trajectory of the mug.
-Or whether that outdoor deck all those people are standing on is about to collapse.
+Or perhaps whether that outdoor deck all those people are standing on is about to collapse.
 By having watched thousands of videos of structural failures like that on YouTube, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse), they might know all the tell-tale signs, like the overloading from too many people and the stress fracture in the wood.
-I don't think we should underestimate brains capable of incorporating and being able to recall such masive amounts of data (as a hint of this, see the breadth of contexts that GPT3 shows competency in).
+If GPT3's vast breadth of knowledge is any indication, such scenarios seem plausible.

 <!--
 What such brains may be able to predict about human psychology is perhaps worrying.
 -->

-If text-based-GPT is like having thousands of world experts to talk to, robot-embodied-video-GPT would be like having thousands of world experts in the room with you.
+If text-based-GPT is like having thousands of world experts to talk to, robot-embodied-video-GPT could be like having thousands of world experts in the room with you.
 It could know things like survival skills, yoga, workout routines, guitar cords.
-It could demonstrate and explain the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
+It could explain and demonstrate the mechanics of these things to you (e.g., starting a fire with a magnifying glass [[youtube video]](https://www.youtube.com/watch?v=D2ym8wt5NWo)).
 Like having an Ian Banks Culture [drone](https://en.wikipedia.org/wiki/The_Culture#Drones) or Star Wars droid with you.
 C3PO that knows all the languages or whatever.

 ...